bajamircea/bajamircea.github.io/_posts/2021-08-21-deduction-logic.markdown

 First there was the discovery of non-euclidean geometries starting in about the 17th century.
 One can have a geometry without the axiom above; in one such geometry, elliptic geometry, the sum of angles in a triangle is more than 180 degrees.
-So the axioms lost the meaning of absolute truth, they are mere assumptions for a certain mathematical theory.
+So Euclid's axioms lost the meaning of absolute truth, they are mere assumptions that single out a certain kind of geometrical space.

 Another event was the discovery of paradoxes that questioned the strength of informal proofs.